nodefluxio/vortex/docs/user-guides/alexnet.md

 olny to have `task` and `output_format` member variables.

-For the sake of simplicity, we will reuse `AlexNet` from `torchvision` by subclassing `torchvision`'s `AlexNet` and add the required member variable `task` and `output_format`. `output_format` will be used to slice tensor output from post-process module.
+For the sake of simplicity, we will reuse `AlexNet` from `torchvision` by instantiate `torchvision`'s `AlexNet` and add the required member variable `task` and `output_format`. `output_format` will be used to slice tensor output from post-process module.